International relations – Master’s Degree Programs

 - The methodology of writing the Master’s thesis

 - MA Seminar

-While studying the International Relations (Master’s programme), you can choose one of three specialisms: international business relations II, strategic studies, or international organisations and global policy.
+While studying the International Relations (Master’s programme), you can choose one of three specialisms: International Business Relations II, Transatlantic Studies, or International Security, Migrations and Terrorism.

 SPECIALISM: INTERNATIONAL BUSINESS RELATIONS